-The Fix-It Club goal is to make electrical repairs and other home repairs easier.
+The Fix-It Club goal is to make home repairs easier.
 With simple instructions and an inexpensive electrical tester, you can test a wide variety of electrical and electronic devices in your home.
 For example, you can perform electrical tests during blender repair, washer repair, dryer repair, refrigerator repair, electrical cord repair, coffee maker repair, electric heater repair, holiday light repair, radio repair, vacuum cleaner repair, fuse replacement, when testing batteries and much more.
 With just a few uses, you can pay for your electrical tester in repair savings.

 The three types of electrical testers for consumers are a continuity tester, a circuit tester, and a multimeter (VOM).
 All are easy to find and operate, typically coming with printed instructions.
 You'll find a variety of electrical test tools at hardware stores, auto parts stores and large discount stores.
 Shop around and ask for help.
 You'll probably keep and use your first electrical test equipment for many years.
 Here's how to perform easy electrical tests:

 Electricity needs a continuous path or circuit to flow.
 It's like a two-lane road from point A to point B and back.
 If one or both lanes are blocked, traffic — in this case, electricity — stops.
 A continuity tester is useful for checking electrical cords and wires to make sure they can conduct electricity.

 - Disconnect the cord from the power source (electrical receptacle or outlet).

 - Turn ON any switches on the device.